 Being a part of another beings death is in fact being a witness to their life.
 And I am learning.

-For me, with Franny and Ocean, I was there with them until the end, the very end, to be part of their remaining life, and be with them as they entered death.
-I sit and write this with a semblance of composure, but in those moments, it took every ounce of courage I had to hold myself together, and be there for them.
-For in each breath that they took I wanted to desperately rewind the clock, make things better, yell NO this cannot happen, not to you.
-Internally the begging and pleading and making a bargain, but your mind knowing that everything is out of your control now, set in motion, a motion that cannot be stopped or changed.
+For me, with my dogs, I was there with them until the end, the very end, to be part of their remaining life, and be with them as they entered death.
+I sit and write this with a semblance of composure, but in those moments, it took every ounce of courage I had to hold myself together.
 A powerful place to be, a humbling place to be.

 So I breathed in and out, and found that courage to support my dogs, honor their life on their terms, give them the comfort that they needed, and to be there spiritually, emotionally, and physically for them.
 To be present and whole for them, with no other intention.

 I have been asked to describe my experiences with my dogs while they were actively dying.
 There are some good articles out there, please make sure to google them.
 These were my experiences, not to be judged as good or bad, but what it is like to support an actively dying dog.
 This is detailed so if death bothers you, or you are not in a good place, I wouldn’t suggest reading any further.
 This is for those that want to know what it was like for us, for either their own knowledge, or to share with those that might need it.

 Dogs go through stages just like we do, developmental stages.
 From birth, to puppy, to scampy adolescent, growing into a young adult, a full adult, and then senior before you know it, slipping into geriatric, then the hospice stage, and then actively dying and onto death.
 The complete circle.
 A soul.